OlkaB/vue2-to-vue3-migration-automation/README.md

 - attribute.sync replaced with v-model:attribute
 - $props and $listeners are now available via $attrs.$props and $attrs.$listeners
 - removing .native event modifier
+- replace old lifecycle hooks' names with new ones